cincospenguinos/Blog/_drafts/writing-software.md

 * Draft and redraft things
 	* The act of rewriting in software is the process of refactoring--renaming variables, renaming functions, renaming classes, extracting variables, methods, classes
 * Omit needless words

+[^1]: Race science has about as much to do with science as the Java has to do with Javascript: it doesn't.
+For a wonderful examination of the cultural construct of race and whiteness in particular, listen to the podcast [Seeing White](https://www.sceneonradio.org/seeing-white/) published by Scene on Radio.